yaringal/barista-assist/docs/DESIGN.md

 > shot history rather than fixed guesses.

 Also revisit then: `_baseline_deviation_suspicion` in `flow_analysis.py`
-doesn't grow more bag-dependent as a bag's healthy-shot count increases, unlike the flow-rate expectation (which already does, via Bayesian shrinkage).
+doesn't grow more bag-dependent as a bag's healthy-shot count increases - unlike an earlier version of the flow-rate expectation, which used to, before that per-bag shrinkage was itself removed (see `docs/todo/ADAPTIVE_LEARNING_PLAN.md` §2.1).
 This is deliberate, not an oversight — see `docs/todo/ADAPTIVE_LEARNING_PLAN.md` §2.8 for the full reasoning — but it's worth reconsidering once there's a way to check a bag's own baseline against real, independently verified outcomes (not just shots this same classifier